mclima/1-DOM-scripting/readme.md

 }
 ```

-Note: this would be considered a progressive enhancement as `sticky` is not supported in all browsers.
-(Support might be extended by following the instructions on [Can I Use](https://caniuse.com/#feat=css-sticky).)

 <!-- Note: the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample requires that we leave the first link in place.
 See the article and `nav.css` for more information. -->

 ## DOM Scripting Review